SerenityOS/serenity/Base/usr/share/man/man5/postcreate.md

 ## Description

 It is possible to define project templates that set up HackStudio projects.
 These templates can contain custom setup logic in the form of a `*.postcreate` script in the template directory.
 The script name must match the template's (directory) name.
 Postcreate scripts are regular shell scripts.
-They are executed from an undeterminate directory with the following arguments:
+They are executed from an indeterminate directory with the following arguments:

 - The path to the postcreate script
 - The name of the new project